braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/faq.md

 - First used app more than 1 day ago
 - First used app less than 2 days ago

-Local time zone delivery may miss users in this segment based on the delivery time and the users’ local time zone.
+Local time zone delivery may miss users in this segment based on the delivery time and the users' local time zone.
 This is because a user can leave the segment by the time their time zone triggers delivery.

 ### What changes can I make to scheduled campaigns ahead of launch?

 When the campaign is scheduled, edits to anything other than the message composition need to be made before we enqueue the messages to send.
-As per all campaigns, you can’t edit conversion events after it is launched.
+As per all campaigns, you can't edit conversion events after it is launched.

 ### What is the "safe zone" before messages on a scheduled campaign are enqueued?